Are you planning a trip to Rome and looking for something a bit different than the usual Roman ruins and Vatican stuff?

-Two architectural points of interest stand out as not to be missed: the spectacular duomo (cathedral), St. Patrick’s well, and the underground city.
+Three architectural points of interest stand out as not to be missed: the spectacular duomo (cathedral), St. Patrick’s Well, and the underground city.

 ST. PATRICK’S WELL

-After escaping to Orvieto during the Sack of Rome in 1527, and figuring he might need to spend some considerable time there, Pope Clement VII commissioned the construction of St. Patrick’s well to ensure a secure water source to the city.
+After escaping to Orvieto during the Sack of Rome in 1527, and figuring he might need to spend some considerable time there, Pope Clement VII commissioned the construction of a unique well to ensure a secure water source for the city.

-The well is about 53 meters deep (about 175 feet).
-Back in the day citizens would travel down into the well by donkey to fetch water and bring it back up again.
+St. Patrick's Well is about 53 meters deep (about 175 feet).
+Back in the day, citizens would travel down into the well by donkey to fetch water and bring it back up again.
 In an ingenious feat of engineering, a double-helix staircase was devised, resulting in one route to get down into the well and a different route to get back up.
 Now that’s some brilliant Renaissance traffic management!

 THE ORVIETO CATHEDRAL